dcunited001/te-xel-io/app/posts/2015-05-10-celtic-hyperdimensional-space-graffiti-and-writers-block.md

 - Why the Norwegian crusade was a badass medieval road trip

-## Still Wondering If I'm Creative Enough?
+### Still Wondering If I'm Creative Enough?

 Over the years, there have been many people who have "framed" me, just as someone might frame a piece of art.
 Over and over, I have found myself limited by the beliefs of others -- beliefs that were intentionally spread via gossip/misunderstanding/etc.  For example -- there seem to be a lot of people who think I'm just schizophrenic or something.

-My life is definitely improving and there is much I could've done to improve the situation earlier.
+My life is definitely improving.
+There's a lot of people who are helping me out.
+And there is much I could've done to improve the situation earlier.
 However, it's a bit harder to stay motivated when I struggle with depression and have no money.
 If I can just keep my internal feelings separated and protected from the world around me, I'll be fine.
 I just have to work hard, with no immediate reward.
 To love what I'd prefer to do without.
 To appreciate positive criticism, while ignoring that which will only keep me down.

+### Here's A Piano Improv Session

+Because I wish I could verbally express myself as effortlessly as I can on piano.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/j4hAxPi5iMk" frameborder="0" allowfullscreen></iframe>